-The first three types of Axolotls which are Leucistic, Wild and Gold are the common variants and can be found naturally in spawn locations.
+The first three types of Axolotls, Leucistic, Wild, and Gold, are the common variants and can be found naturally in spawn locations.
 However, the Cyan and Blue Axolotls are rare.
-In order to obtain Cyan and Blue Axolotls you must breed Axolotls.
+To obtain Cyan and Blue Axolotls, you must breed Axolotls.

-There is a 1/1200 chance that you might obtain a Cyan or Blue Axolotls as a result of breeding.
-Otherwise there is a 50-50% chance the Axolotls child will be of the same color as their parent.
+There is a 1/1200 chance that you might obtain a Cyan or Blue Axolotls due to breeding.
+Otherwise, there is a 50-50% chance the Axolotl’s child will be the same color as their parent.

 How to stop Minecraft Axolotls from despawning?

-Unlike most cows and chickens in Minecraft who after their initial spawn never despawn the Axolotls begin to despawn if the you walk away from their location a set distance.
-So if you want to make sure that the Axolotls that you spent so much time tracking down do not despawn then note the following:
+Unlike most cows and chickens in Minecraft, who, after their initial spawn, never despawn, the Axolotls begin to despawn if you walk away from their location a set distance.
+So if you want to make sure that the Axolotls that you spent so much time tracking down do not despawn, then note the following:

 - Make sure to acquire a bucket